Hacker "Sabu" worked full nights online for FBI

 LIVING ON $400 A MONTH

-As a LulzSec leader, Monsegur took responsibility for attacks on the websites of eBay Inc's PayPal, MasterCard Inc and Visa Inc between December 2010 and June 2011, according to court papers.
+As a LulzSec leader, Monsegur took responsibility for attacks on the websites of eBay Inc's (EBAY.O) PayPal, MasterCard Inc (MA.N) and Visa Inc (V.N) between December 2010 and June 2011, according to court papers.

 Despite the severity of the charges against Monsegur - the prison term could total up to 122 years - federal prosecutors argued that he should remain free on bail under the supervision of the FBI.
 It is highly unlikely that Monsegur would receive consecutive prison sentences.